 Direct – Will usually describe in clear language who you are, what you do, who you do it for, and what makes you different

 Timeless – Is often written once, and only updated as frequently your business/offers/campaigns change

-Supporting – Works to support your more direct copy pieces and drive traffic back to your website, main landing pages, products, and
+Supporting – Works to support your more direct copy pieces and drive traffic back to your website, main landing pages, products, and services

 So there are some differences, but not that many.
 And the more I think about it, the more I can see that GOOD copywriting does a lot of nurturing/connecting, and GOOD content writing does a lot of selling.
 And proactive companies regularly update their copy, and smart content writers create foundational, evergreen content that moves readers closer to taking action or buying.